logo

 Canada

-Mail to be flown on US Air Mail Services would have been landed at Victoria (in British Columbia) and flown to Seattle where it would enter the US Air Mail network.
+Although this cover has the routing instructions Via Canada, it would have been landed at Victoria (in British Columbia) and flown from there to Seattle where it would enter the US Air Mail network.
 Mail for the eastern US would have been flown to Salt Lake City and from there on CAM Route 18 to Chicago.

 The cover is addressed to the UK.
 Both the air mail etiquette and the routing instructions via Canada have been crossed out with a single pair of parallel purple lines which would have been applied when the air mail part of the journey was over.
 According to Walker [5], this termination cachet was applied in an identical fashion to mail for the UK that had been routed by US Air Mail Services or by Canadian Air Mail Services.
 He therefore suggests that both groups were sent by sea from New York with, in both cases, the final part of their North American flight being Chicago - New York.
 That fits with the information given in [11].